danieljsj/giving-portfolio-angularfire-v3/app/doc/bugs.md

 ### make givingbudget an optional feature

 when it's not in place, just get messages to enter a budget, but not errors!

+### account creation process bug
+if you hit enter, it uses the login form, rather than the creation form. then the JS is broken/exited/aborted, so you can't click Create Account